csc-training/csc-env-eff/_hands-on/throughput/gaussian_greasy.md

 ---
 topic: throughput
-title: Exercise - Gaussian with GREASY
+title: Advanced tutorial - Gaussian with GREASY
 ---

 # Using GREASY for running multiple Gaussian jobs on Puhti